BND Hamburger Icon

 Cash-free businesses even face legislation.
 In 2019, Philadelphia became the first city in the U.S. to ban cash-free businesses.
 In 2020, New York City followed suit and Seattle and Detroit may be next.

-Even if your city doesn’t pass an outright ban on cash-free establishments, as a business owner, you should consider the ramifications of participating in an increasingly fraught practice and evaluate whether accepting both cash and digital payments is worthwhile.
+Even if your city doesn’t pass an outright ban on cash-free establishments, as a new business owner, you should consider the ramifications of participating in an increasingly fraught practice and evaluate whether accepting both cash and digital payments is worthwhile.

-Benefits of accepting digital payments
+Benefits of accepting digital payments for new businesses

 • Digital payments offer faster service: Tap-and-go app payments are fast to process for customers and employees, meaning quicker service that benefits everyone.